Prospecting Emails: Strategies to Capture Attention (with AI)

 Example:

-To address this challenge, we've developed an automation solution that helps companies recruit efficiently without wasting time on repetitive tasks.
+address this challenge, we've developed an automation solution that helps companies recruit effectively without

-We've tested it with over 100 companies, and the results speak for themselves: they reduced their recruitment time by an average of 30%.
+wasting time on repetitive tasks.
+We've tested it with over 100 companies, and the results speak for themselves:

-We're launching our offer to the public today.
-This opportunity lasts only a week, so feel free to contact us to discuss it.
+opportunity only lasts a week, so don't hesitate to contact us to discuss it.
+Talk soon, Virgile

 Conclusion:

-Remember: a good prospecting email is an invitation to start a conversation, not just a presentation of your services. ⚠️ No email campaigns without follow-up sequences!
+Don’t forget: a good prospecting email is an invitation to start a conversation, not just a presentation of your services. ⚠️ No email campaigns without follow-up sequences!

 Article link: https://www.jarvi.tech/fr/blog/automatisation-prospection-indeed/

-Virgile Ferrand LinkedIn: https://www.linkedin.com/in/virgile-f/ Email: virgileferrand.formation@gmail.com
+Virgile Ferrand Linkedin: https://www.linkedin.com/in/virgile-f/ Email: virgileferrand.formation@gmail.com

 You too, get started with Jarvi